shafiquejamal/travel-booking-exercise/README.md

 # Introduction

 This is a solution for a coding assignment.
+The solutions are packaged by problem number, as are the tests.

 # Requirements